Development

 When writing code for HAWC, there are a few requirements for code acceptance.
 We have built-in CI using github actions for enforcement:

-- Python code must comply with code formatters and linters: black and ruff
+• Python code must comply with code formatters and linters: ruff

 Environment setup